SoftSkyrim/Odyssey/README.md

 You can delete the "Downloads" folder after installation to save on space.

-IMPORTANT: All these folders and your Skyrim steam folder must be located outside of Program Files.
+IMPORTANT: All these folders and your Skyrim steam folder must be located outside of Program Files
 ## Wabbajack Installation
 Once you have completed pre-installation, download the latest version of [Wabbajack](https://www.wabbajack.org/) and place it in the "Wabbajack" folder you created earlier.
 Do not place it in program files, on your desktop or in your downloads folder.